ionous/tapestry/idl/jess.md

 * `The box is a transparent and container.`: because phrases like: "The box is transparent and a container" are supported, it permits some other less than sensible phrases as well.
 * `The container called the trunk and the box is in the lobby.`: creates one single container with an unusual name.
 * `The containers called boxes are a kind of closed thing.`:
+* `In a container are five things.`  is allowed, makes sense to English and to jess but is useless.
+The created objects are out of world, and are unaddressable.
+* `The five the containers are in the kitchen.` is permitted.

 Inform has these same issues.